-It is easy to see in general that monads of the form $\Gamma\nm{LC}$ always has this factorization property, since a section $s$ always admits a cousin $\overline{s}$ which sends objects to the same output, but replaces the morphism by identity morphisms---the \emph{scry} corresponding to $s$.
-Monads satisfying this factorization property, called \emph{hyperaffine-unary monads} in \cite{Garner2024-yc}, suffices to characterize the fixed points of adjunction \ref{thm:stone-adjunction-loc}.
+It is easy to see in general that monads of the form $\Gamma\nm{LC}$ always have this factorization property, since a section $s$ always admits a cousin $\overline{s}$ which sends objects to the same output, but replaces the morphism by identity morphisms---the \emph{scry} corresponding to $s$.
+Monads satisfying this factorization property are called \emph{hyperaffine-unary theories} in \cite{Garner2024-yc}, and they suffice to characterize the fixed points of adjunction \ref{thm:stone-adjunction-loc}.

 \begin{definition} (Hyperaffine-unary) Let $T$ be a monad.
 A computation $h \in TA$ is \emph{hyperaffine} if

 The monad $T$ is \emph{hyperaffine-unary} if for every computation $t \in TA$, there is a unique hyperaffine $\overline{t} \in TA$ such that $t = \overline{t} \bind \lambda a. (t \rskip \return a)$.
 Any hyperaffine-unary monad admits a submonad $H$ of hyperaffine operations (\cite[Proposition 6.1]{Garner2024-yc}). \end{definition}